+- Early years professional

+- Social workers

+- Health visitors

+- Dieticians

+- Child psychiatrists

-Early years professional Social workers Health visitors Dieticians Child psychiatrists Unit aim This unit focuses on assessment and planning to meet children's needs when providing learning experiences and development activities over a given period of time.
+Unit aim This unit focuses on assessment and planning to meet children's needs when providing learning experiences and development activities over a given period of time.
 Through this unit learners will develop both their written and verbal communication and demonstrate a good command of English.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with the NCTL and Joint Awarding Body Quality Group assessment principles Details of the relationship of the unit and relevant national occupational standards N/A

-Title: Y/506/5942 Working in partnership with parents and others in early years settings Level: 3 Credit Value: 5 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to work in partnership with colleagues and other professionals 1.1 Explain the legislation, guidance, policies and procedures relating to partnership working in early years settings 1.2 Explain the roles of colleagues and others involved in working in partnership 1.3 Analyse the importance of working in partnership with colleagues and others to meet the needs of babies and children, enabling them to progress 1.4 Work in partnership with colleagues and others 1.5 Adhere to legislation and codes of practice in relation to confidentiality when working with colleagues and others 1.6 Reflect on actions taken and their outcomes Be able to work in partnership with parents and/or carers 2.1 Evaluate how partnership working delivers better outcomes for children and families 2.2 Work in partnership with parents and/or carers to share information relating to children's needs and development 2.3 Explain how to overcome barriers to integrated working with parents and/or carers Be able to encourage parents and/or carers to take an active role in the child's learning and development 3.1 Provide guidance to parents and/or carers to help them identify the valuable contributions they make to the child's: health well-being learning development behaviour 3.2 Provide settling in periods for children and parents/carers
+Title: Y/506/5942 Working in partnership with parents and others in early years settings Level: 3 Credit Value: 5 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to work in partnership with colleagues and other professionals 2.
+Be able to work in partnership with parents and/or carers Explain the legislation, guidance, policies and procedures relating to partnership working in early years settings Explain the roles of colleagues and others involved in working in partnership Analyse the importance of working in partnership with colleagues and others to meet the needs of babies and children, enabling them to progress Work in partnership with colleagues and others Adhere to legislation and codes of practice in relation to confidentiality when working with colleagues and others Reflect on actions taken and their outcomes Evaluate how partnership working delivers better outcomes for children and families 2.2 Work in partnership with parents and/or carers to share information relating to children's needs and development 2.3 Explain how to overcome barriers to integrated working with parents and/or carers Be able to encourage parents and/or carers to take an active role in the child's learning and development 3.1 Provide guidance to parents and/or carers to help them identify the valuable contributions they make to the child's: health well-being learning development behaviour 3.2 Provide settling in periods for children and parents/carers

 3.3 Analyse the principles and values that underpin parental and/or carer involvement in a child's learning and development 4.
-Be able to communicate in clear English 4.1 Communicate using clear and standard English in own work role 4.2 Record information accurately, including correct spelling grammar Additional information Legislation, guidance and policies and procedures: Current legislation and guidance Early Years Foundation Stage (EYFS) Sharing concerns and recording / repo Codes of practice Duty of care orting incidents Colleagues and others: Special educational needs coordinator Early years teachers Teachers Family support workers Speech and language therapists Educational psychologist Counsellors Key person Early years professional Social workers Health visitors Dieticians Child psychiatrists Unit aim This unit examines the importance of working in partnership with colleagues and other professionals and parents and/or carers.
+Be able to communicate in clear English 4.1 Communicate using clear and standard English in own work role 4.2 Record information accurately, including correct spelling grammar

+Legislation, guidance and policies and procedures:

+- Current legislation and guidance

+- Early Years Foundation Stage (EYFS)

+- Sharing concerns and recording / reporting incidents

+- Codes of practice

+- Duty of care

+Colleagues and others:

+- Special educational needs coordinator (SENCO)

+- Early years teachers

+- Teachers

+- Family support workers

+- Speech and language therapists

+- Educational psychologist

+- Counsellors

+- Key person

+- · Early years professional

+- Social workers

+- Health visitors

+- Dieticians

+- Child psychiatrists

+Unit aim This unit examines the importance of working in partnership with colleagues and other professionals and parents and/or carers.
 The unit also explores how the parent and/or carers are integral to children's early learning and development.
-Through this unit learners will develop both their written and verbal communication and demonstrate a good command of English.
+Through this unit learners will develop both their written and verbal communication and demonstrate a good command of English. ---------- --

-Assessment requirements specified by This unit must be assessed in line with a sector or regulatory body (if the NCTL and Joint Awarding Body appropriate) Quality Group assessment principles Details of the relationship of the unit and relevant national occupational standards N/A
+Assessment requirements specified by This unit must be assessed in line with

+a sector or regulatory body (if the NCTL and Joint Awarding Body

+appropriate) Quality Group assessment principles

+21/2

+Details of the relationship of the unit N/A

+and relevant national occupational

+standards